Mexmorize/full-stack-skeleton/README.md

 Always learning and challenging myself!!!
 Hopefully things get more automated :)

+# What is being done in the newest change
+Trying a single commit with squash merge to test release-please functionality

 Method 1:
 ## Setting up using Docker
 Note: Below steps may take some time